Ministry to Native Americans:

 Facts:

-• Two movements sharpened the divide between North and South in this period:
+- Two movements sharpened the divide between North and South

 a) In the South, and from some in the North, a “humane” interpretation of slavery